-After you hit that post button, your story will be shared to your followers and they are able to share your story to their connections.
+After you hit that post button, your story will be shared with your followers, who can share it with their connections.

-Since most people probably still use LinkedIn from their desktop this might be a small inconvenience as you can’t post or view them yet on your desktop.
+Since most people probably still use LinkedIn from their desktop, this might be a minor inconvenience as you can’t post or view them yet on your desktop.

-Once a connection reacts to your story, you will see a screengrab of that reaction in your messages inbox.
-If you view that message on your desktop, you can click on the screengrab and it will play in a window.
+Once a connection reacts to your story, you will see a screengrab of that reaction in your message inbox.
+If you view that message on your desktop, you can click the screengrab, which will play in a window.

-Copy the URL at the top and you end up with a permalink to your story, a link that you can add to a normal post encouraging people to watch it within the next 24 hours.
+Copy the URL at the top, and you end up with a permalink to your story, a link that you can add to a regular post encouraging people to watch it within the next 24 hours.
 This will really increase the visibility of your stories!

-As (LinkedIn) Stories gives you the ability to show a raw glimpse into the life of you or the life of your company you should not just go on selling your product or service.
-If you want to create a LinkedIn story that is worth looking at, that is worth engaging with be sure to:
+As (LinkedIn) Stories allows you to show a raw glimpse into your or your company’s life, you should not just go on selling your product or service.
+If you want to create a LinkedIn story that is worth looking at, that is worth engaging with, be sure to:

-- Be real; because of the quick easy to digest format, there is a certain charm to Stories that is less scripted than a normal video or polished team picture you might share.
-People like to watch and interact with companies and with individuals when there is a certain authenticity to it.
-Don’t worry about it being the perfect picture, worry about showing your true self
+- Be real; because of the quick, easy-to-digest format, Stories has a certain charm that is less scripted than a normal video or polished team picture you might share.
+People like to watch and interact with companies and individuals when there is a certain authenticity.
+Don’t worry about it being the perfect picture.
+Worry about showing your true self.

 - Selling last; this feature is called “Stories” for a reason.
-Telling stories, delivering value is not something you achieve by just using it as another place to push your standard (scripted) sales message.
-Focus on your story first and maybe you can sell a little bit…last
+Telling stories and delivering value is not something you achieve by just using it as another place to push your standard (scripted) sales message.
+Focus on your story first, and maybe you can sell a little bit…last

 Out of the 760 million global LinkedIn users, only around 1% of them share content on a regular basis.
-And because LinkedIn stories is still such a new (and for most people untested) feature.
-The people that are currently using LinkedIn stories is even less.
+And because LinkedIn stories are still such a new (and, for most people, untested) feature.
+The number of people that are currently using LinkedIn stories is even less.